Sludge dewatering

 Sludge watering refers to the process of reducing waste volume in preparation for its efficient disposal.
 The wastewater is treated before it can be released into the environment.
 Sludge forms during this process.
 Sludge, which is a by-product of wastewater treatment in industrial and municipal settings, has been a problem for water treatment companies for a long time.
-The sludge can be dewatered with a filter press to reduce its weight and volume before it is disposed.
+The sludge can be dewatered with a filter press to reduce its weight and volume before it is disposed of.

 What is “Sludge”?